Project2Group1/vet-set-go/README.md

 We have created a website for a veterinary clinic.
 The website allows users to create an account and add pet profiles to their account.
 Users can then view the pet records and vet's notes.
 Users can also book new appointments and participate in a Q&A forum.

 We created this website because we want to help a veterinary clinic to provide a better service to their clients.
-We believe that having more interaction/ties between the clinic and the users will make more help the clinic to grow whilst keeping a loyal customer base.
+We believe that having more interaction/ties between the clinic and the users will help the clinic grow whilst keeping a loyal customer base.

 ## Table of contents